cristhian-munoz007/elba-blog/src/blogs/el-chante.md

 My team was Carlos (El Salvador), Jihyun (South Korean), Alex Matters (Canadian), and Violeta Ivanovska (Bulgarian).
 Carlos, Jihyun and I took the investment deck.

 There was also a debate component, because the class would also touch on Fintech regulation.
 Violeta and Alex took the debate, these guys are 2 of the smartest and strongest people I know.
-I'd never want to get in their way :) I recommend you don't either in case I invite you both to my weeding or something.
+I'd never want to get in their way :).

 Anyway, Carlos and I came up with this idea called **El Chante**.
-We were trying to match young poeple in Costa Rica based on living preferences and etc so that they could team up and rent homes together.
-Mostly cause renting by yourself if you're below idk 27? is pretty much dumb and too expensive.
+We were trying to match young poeple in Costa Rica based on living preferences and etc. so that they could team up and rent homes together.
+Mostly because renting by yourself if you're below idk 27? is pretty much dumb and too expensive.

 ### The investment decks